uw-thalesians/perceptia-servers/gateway/README.md

 `GATEWAY_LISTEN_ADDR=[[<host>]:[<port>]]` (OPTIONAL) identifies what host and port the gateway should listen for requests on.
 If this variable is not set the gateway will default to ":443".

 `GATEWAY_TLSCERTPATH=<pathToCert>` (REQUIRED) identifies the absolute path to the certificate file to be used by the gateway to make TLS connections.
-This path is based on where the gateway executable is being run, so if it is being run in a container, the path referenced must be accessible within the container.
+This path is based on where the gateway executable is being run, so if it is being run in a container, the path referenced must be accessible within the container

 `GATEWAY_TLSKEYPATH=<pathToCertKey>` (REQUIRED) identifies the absolute path to the key file for the certificate identified by the "GATEWAY_TLSCERTPATH" variable.
-This path is based on where the gateway executable is being run, so if it is being run in a container, the path referenced must be accessible within the container.
+This path is based on where the gateway executable is being run, so if it is being run in a container, the path referenced must be accessible within the container

 `GATEWAY_SESSION_KEY=<sessionkey>` (REQUIRED) the session key used to sign login sessions